mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Sonares II (Colony world)

-Starport: B (Good) Size: 7 (11,200 km, Gravity 0.9 Earth standard) Atmosphere: 5 (Thin) Hydrographics: 9: 93% (Wet World) Population: 7 (approximately 54 million people) Government: 7 (Balkanised: Sonares II Assembly – S2A; SWA agencies and Maas Industries) Law Level: 3 Tech Level: 9 (Developed gravity generators.
+Starport:B (Good) Size:7 (11,200 km, Gravity 0.9 Earth standard) Atmosphere:5 (Thin) Hydrographics: 9: 93% (Wet World) Population:7 (approximately 54 million people) Government:7 (Balkanised: Sonares II Assembly – S2A; SWA agencies and Maas Industries) Law Level: 3 Tech Level:9 (Developed gravity generators.
 No reliable Jump Drive development)

 Mostly ocean, Sonares II has one large landmass, roughly the size of western Europe, and a panoply of much smaller islands.
 The continental landmass is the center of Sonares II colonization supporting a core population of 54 million and growing.
 The colony is subject to tripartite rule: the S2 Assembly, representatives from the SWA, and all industrial activity controlled by Maas.
 Maas's involvement was a precondition of assisting in the colonization project.
 Relations between the three governmental stakeholders are not always cordial but have, so far, avoided serious conflict.